bugfender/rn-bugfender/README.md

 * _(If using Swift)_ Import [Bugfender.swift](https://raw.githubusercontent.com/bugfender/BugfenderSDK-iOS/master/swift/Bugfender.swift) helper file to your project.
 Add an `import BugfenderSDK` statement at the top.

 **3B.
-Cocoapods**
+Cocoapods (recommended)**

- Ensure your iOS project contains a Podfile, otherwise you need to add it now:
+1. Ensure your iOS project contains a Podfile, otherwise you need to add it now:
 ```
 $ cd path_to_your_project/ios
 $ pod init
 ```

-Link your project:
+2. Link your project:
 ```
 // Add the classes of the plugin to your android and iOS projects
 $ react-native link @bugfender/rn-bugfender`